-The Clean Energy and Bond Finance Initiative (CE+BFI) released a recommended financing model for clean energy development.
-The 'Morris Model,' named for a financing structure originated in Morris County, New Jersey, leverages bond financing to achieve relatively low cost capital for renewable energy.
+The Clean Energy and Bond Finance Initiative (CE+BFI), a joint initiative of Clean Energy Group and the Council of Development Finance Agencies (CDFA), released a recommended financing model for clean energy development.
+The ‘Morris Model,’ named for a financing structure originated in Morris County, New Jersey, leverages bond financing to achieve relatively low cost capital for renewable energy.

 “Financing structures such as the Morris Model will help state and local governments achieve cleaner energy and lower energy costs,” said Lew Milford, President of Clean Energy Group.

 The Morris Model relies upon a public-private partnership involving county facilities, a county improvement authority, and a solar developer.
 Through this structure, the county buildings are able to access solar energy without assuming the operation and management risks of the solar panels themselves.
 The financing structure includes a power purchase agreement, state solar energy credits, and double-barreled taxable revenue bonds supported by a county guarantee.